 Our ability to raise additional funds will depend on financial, economic and other factors, many of which are beyond our control.
-For example, financial markets have been negatively affected by high interest rates, rising inflation, the government closure of Silicon Valley Bank and liquidity concerns at other financial institutions, and the potential for local and/or global economic recession.
+For example, financial markets have been negatively affected by high interest rates, rising inflation, and the potential for local and/or global economic recession.
 Such impacts may be exacerbated by unforeseen events or public health emergencies.
 Adequate funding may not be available to us on acceptable terms, or at all, particularly in light of these conditions.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.